-In the Norwegian basin, the strong winter to summer pCO_2 decreases (43 μatm, Fig. 7c) is mainly associated with the large and rapid CO2 uptake associated with the spring phytoplankton bloom (biological rate of change = -45 μ atm month-1 in average between February and June and with a maximum pCO2 uptake of -175 μatm month-1 in June, Fig. 7d).
-This biological drawdown is only partly compensated by the supply of high pCO2 water masses by the ocean circulation (rate of change = +24μatm month-1).
-This dynamics is consistent with the fact that the Norwegian Basin is one of the most productive region of the world characterized by a well-documented, intense spring bloom (e.g., Findlay et al., 2008).
-In addition, the effect of thermal changes only plays a comparatively minor role here (rate of change = $+7 \mu$ atm month-1).
+In the Norwegian basin, the strong winter to summer pCO_2 decreases (43 μatm, Fig. 7c) are mainly associated with the large and rapid CO2 uptake associated with the spring phytoplankton bloom (biological rate of change = $-45 \,\mu$ atm per month on average between February and June, with a maximum pCO_2 uptake of $-175 \mu atm$ per month in June, Fig. 7d).
+This biological drawdown is only partly compensated for by the supply of high pCO_2 water masses from the ocean circulation (rate of change = $+24 \mu$ atm per month).
+These dynamics are consistent with the fact that the Norwegian Basin is one of the most productive regions of the world and is characterized by a well-documented, intense spring bloom (e.g., Findlay et al., 2008).
+In addition, the effect of thermal changes only plays a comparatively minor role here (rate of change = $+7 \mu atm per month$).

-555 In contrast to the U.S. East Coast and the Norwegian Basin, the analysis performed in the Californian Current reveals that circulation is the main driver of the winter-to-summer pCO2 increases (68 μatm, Fig 7e).
-The upwelling of high-pCO2 waters increases surface pCO_2 year-round.
-Its influence is however weaker in winter than in summer, thereby explaining the pCO_2 increase observed between February and August (rate of change = $+12 \mu$ atm month-1, Fig. 7f).
-This large contribution from circulation is consistent with the simulations of Turi et al. (2014), which identified the ocean transport associated with 560 upwelling in the Californian Current as the dominant process, and the higher intensity of the summer upwelling and its impact on pCO2 was also reported in prior work (e.g., Evans et al., 2015; Fiechter et al., 2014; Turi et al., 2014).
+In contrast to the US East Coast and the Norwegian Basin, the analysis performed in the Californian Current reveals that circulation is the main driver of the winter-to-summer pCO_2 increases (68 μ atm, Fig. 7e).
+The upwelling of high-pCO2 waters increases year-round surface pCO_2 .
+However, its influence is weaker in winter than in summer, thereby explaining the pCO_2 increase observed between February and August (rate of change = $+12 \mu$ atm per month, Fig. 7f).
+This large contribution from circulation is consistent with the simulations of Turi et al. (2014), who identified the ocean transport associated with upwelling in the Californian Current as the dominant process, and the higher intensity of the summer upwelling and its impact on pCO_2 were also reported in prior work (e.g., Evans et al., 2015; Fiechter et al., 2014; Turi et al., 2014).
 In this region, biological processes also oppose the effect of ocean circulation, with upwelled deep water bringing nutrients to the surface and stimulating phytoplankton productivity (e.g., Evans et al., 2015; Fiechter et al., 2014; Turi et al., 2014).
-However, it plays a minor role in the pCO2 increase (rate of change ~ 0 μ atm month-1) as well as for the thermal effect (rate of change = +4 μ atm 565 month-1).
+However, it plays a minor role in the pCO2 increase (rate of change $\sim 0 \,\mu atm$ per month) and the thermal effect (rate of change = $+4 \mu$ atm per month).